-Try slicing the tomato and leaving these pieces in a bowl or dish, so your hermit crabs can explore at will.
+Try slicing the tomato and leaving these pieces in a bowl or dish so your hermit crabs can explore at will.
 If they show no interest in sliced tomato, remove it and chalk the feeding up as a failed experiment.

 Cherry tomatoes are a more appropriate size for hermit crabs to sample.

 Cut cherry tomatoes into halves or quarters, always being sure to lop off the leafy top.
-This will create a small morsel for hermit crabs to guide into their mouths and swallow without chewing.
+This will create a tiny morsel for hermit crabs to guide into their mouths and swallow without chewing.

 Alternatively, you could try hand-feeding quarters of cherry tomato at a time.
 If hermit crabs enjoy the taste of tomatoes, one cherry tomato makes a good treat.

 Grape tomatoes, as the name suggests, are the size and shape of grapes.